Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 |---|---|

-| No opens in 30 days | Reduce frequency |
+| No opens in 30 days | Reduce sending frequency |

-| No opens in 90 days | Re-engagement campaign |
+| No opens in 90 days | Launch re-engagement campaign |

-| No opens in 180 days | Remove from list |
+| No opens in 180 days | Remove from sending list |

-5. Platform Capability Design (Core)
+5. Platform Capability Support

 - Automatic DNS validation (SPF / DKIM / DMARC)

-- Real-time complaint rate monitoring
+- Complaint and bounce rate monitoring

 - Sending behavior analysis